Zavkhan Province: Economy

 largely been unexploited, in 2012 the Golden Hill Project mine was built by Bayan Airag Exploration LLC outside of Durvuljin soum.

+In 2018, the province contributed to 1.08% of the total national GDP of Mongolia.

 Transportation

 The old Uliastai Airport has two unpaved runways and is located close to the city, but it has no regular flights operating.
 Since 2002, the Donoi Airport (or "New Uliastai Airport") with one unpaved runway is located about 25 km west of the city and gets served by regular flights to and from Ulaanbaatar.